-- remote snow-capped chew wilderness - sturdy adventure seekers border - sample sweet tooth extinct volcano - peninsula host descendant settler - glacier hike untouched - Check these words/phrases in the Word List at the back of the book.
-Use them to complete the sentences. - hike teashop wilderness sea animals cuisine extreme - 1 Patagonia is one of the few places where you can find unspoilt - 2 A good place to sample Patagonianis in Bariloche. - 3 Nahuel Huapi National Park is a good place to try sports. - 4 On the Valdes Peninsula you can see a wide range of - 5 In the area around the Valdes Peninsula you can relax in a Welsh - 6 At Los Glaciares National Park, you can go on a glacier giants!
-Also, around this area, you might hear many locals speaking Welsh!
-These are the descendants of Welsh settlers, and many 25 own Welsh teashops in the area where you can have a relaxing cup of tea.
+- remote

+snow-capped

+chew

+wilderness

+- sturdy adventure seekers border

+- sample sweet tooth extinct volcano

+- peninsula host descendant settler

+- glacier hike

+untouched

+- 3 Nahuel Huapi National Park is a good place to try ...... sports.

+- 4 On the Valdes Peninsula you can see a wide range of ......

+- 5 In the area around Valdes Peninsula you can relax in a Welsh .....

+- 6 At Los Glaciares National Park, you can go on a glacier .....